GardenGroupUO/LargeClusterGeoFigures/README.md

 * `path_to_xyz_files`: This is the folder to explore, including subfolders, that contain the clusters you want to look into.
 * `record_all_files`: This tag indicates if you want to record data about all the xyz and traj files in subfolders, or just specific files.
 If you set `record_all_files=True`, all xyz and traj files within subfolders will be analysed and recorded.
 If you set `record_all_files=False`, ``LargeClusterGeoFigures`` will only look in subfolders for the `'LCGF_look_at.xyz'` file, or if this doesn't exists for the  `'CONTCAR'` file, or if this doesn't exists for the  `'OUTCAR'` file.
 * `auto_centre`: If you would like to auto center your clusters, including wrapping your cluster if ``VASP`` has made a weird cluster due to the cluster moving over the periodic bound. ``True`` if you want to do this, ``False`` if not.
 Try using this if the following happens.
 Default: ``False``.
+* `record_bond_distance`: If true, distances between atoms in each cluster or image in traj file will be recorded in the excel spreadsheet. if false, this information will not be recorded.
+Default: ``False``.

 ## What will LargeClusterGeoFigures do when you run the ``Run_LargeClusterGeoFigures.py`` script?